Dev-P-L/Tweet_Attribution_Stylometry/README.md

 two devices.
 The attribution accuracy will be considered as a kind of measurement of hyperbolism.

+Instead of using statistical tests to check whether tweets from one device are more hyperbolic than tweets from the other device, we will check whether we can attribute tweets on the basis of hyperbolism or at least on the basis of hyperbolism criteria developed in this project.

 Will be used as tools:

 #### 1. Natural Language Processing and Text Mining